fiersk17/tokenAPI/Ethplorer-API.md

 # API Index
-Api's server address: https://api.ethplorer.io/, method GET.
+API's server address: https://api.ethplorer.io/, method GET.
 Each request should have a mandatory apiKey parameter.

 ## Methods